Today's Articles

 Weepin Willie Robinson

-From Atlanta, GA., as a child, he picked cotton and fruit with his family up and down the East Coast.
+As a child in Atlanta, GA, he picked cotton and fruit with his family along the East Coast.
 After spending time in the Army in the 1940s, he became a master of ceremonies and doorman at blues clubs in Trenton, NJ.
 During that time, he met B.B.
 King and eventually sang with King's 21-piece orchestra.
 Robinson settled in Boston in 1959, played in clubs, and performed with Steven Tyler and Bonnie Raitt.

-By 2005 he was living on the street and out of touch with his family.
-Blues performers learned of his situation, held a benefit concert, and ensured he was fed and clothed.
+By 2005, he had been living on the street and was out of touch with his family.
+Blues performers learned of his situation, held a benefit concert, and ensured he was fed and provided with clothing.
 Robinson later performed everywhere, from local clubs to the hallways of the rest home where he lived.
 He had worked a benefit concert with Tyler and two Boston Music Awards shows in 2005.
-Willie Robinson died in a fire started by a smoking cigarette in bed, the Boston Fire Department on December 30, 2007.
+Willie Robinson died in a fire started by a smoking cigarette in bed, according to the Boston Fire Department on December 30, 2007.

 To Become a Musician or Singer